 - Nationality: This scholarship is available for full-fee-paying international students.

-- Number of Scholarships: Up to 30 scholarships are available.
+- Number of Scholarships: Up to 30 opportunities are available.

 - Scholarship can be taken in New Zealand

 Eligibility for the Scholarship: